 Remote locations could receive products they ordinarily wouldn't because of problems like poor infrastructure, lack of access, or dangerous weather conditions.

 Amazon wouldn't just be helping themselves, they'd be helping millions of people.

 What would happen if Amazon's Prime Air triumphed?

-We would likely see a massive implementation of drone delivery services to retailers like Target & Walmart, which are investing in their own speedy delivery systems; even Uber Eats is getting into the game.
+We would likely see a massive implementation of commercial drone delivery services to retailers like Target & Walmart, which are investing in their own speedy delivery systems; even Uber Eats is getting into the game.

 It would also rapidly change the world of consumerism with an even greater shift towards e-commerce and online shopping.

 Amazon has been reinventing itself for years, and it wants to compete with huge tech companies like Google.
 Prime Air could push this juggernaut over the edge and into the future.

 If realized, the potential would be enormous.
 Just think of how incredible it'd be if we could deliver life saving products to third world, isolated countries that need it most.